Crazy-Unicooorn/crazy-guessr/README.md

 [CrazyGuessr](https://crazy-unicooorn.github.io/crazy-guessr/) is a set of tips and tools to help you get better at [GeoGuessr](https://geoguessr.com/).

-It takes a new approach by offering **Recall Training** and linking to practice maps for each tip section.
+It takes a new approach by offering **Recall Training** games and linking to practice maps for each tip section.

 This is to make the learning process as optimal as can be.